Kiran-VLSI/VLSI_Projects/README.md

   - Spectre Simulator: For in-depth performance analysis of CMOS circuits.

 - Mentors/Guides:
-  Special thanks to **Dr. P. Latha**, my mentor from the Department of Electronics and Communication Engineering (ECE), for her insightful feedback, guidance, and continuous support throughout the project.
+  Special thanks to **Dr. P. Latha**, my mentor from the Department of Electronics and Communication Engineering (ECE), for her insightful feedback, guidance, and continuous support throughout the projects.

 - References:
   The project draws inspiration and guidance from key books, research papers, and online resources mentioned earlier in the "Books and References" section.